MongoDB: File storage

 MongoDB can be used as a file system, called GridFS, with load-balancing and data-replication features over multiple machines for storing files.

 This function, called a grid file system, is included with MongoDB drivers.
 MongoDB exposes functions for file manipulation and content to developers.
 GridFS can be accessed using the mongofiles utility or plugins for Nginx and lighttpd.
 GridFS divides a file into parts, or chunks, and stores each of those chunks as a separate document.

 Aggregation

-MongoDB provides three ways to perform aggregation: the aggregation pipeline, the map-reduce function and single-purpose aggregation methods.
+MongoDB provides three ways to perform aggregation: the aggregation pipeline (preferred), the map-reduce function (deprecated as of MongoDB 5.0) and single-purpose aggregation methods.

 Map-reduce can be used for batch processing of data and aggregation operations.
 However, according to MongoDB's documentation, the aggregation pipeline provides better performance for most aggregation operations.

 The aggregation framework enables users to obtain results similar to those returned by queries that include the SQL GROUP BY clause.
 Aggregation operators can be strung together to form a pipeline, analogous to Unix pipes.
 The aggregation framework includes the $lookup operator, which can join documents from multiple collections, as well as statistical operators such as standard deviation.